 processors, (at IBM Research).
 Călin has over 50 peer-reviewed

-publications and 37 awarded patents and is an IEEE Fellow and an ACM
+publications, 38 awarded patents.
+He is an IEEE Fellow and an ACM

 |Director of Engineering,

 | Google LLC.,